 In brief, a Message Authentication Code or MAC is a security tag that is attached to the message to be authenticated to provide integrity of data or message sent by the sender to the receiver.
 Unconditionally secure, Hash-function based, Stream Cipher-based, and Block Cipher-based are the types of Message Authentication Codes (MACs).
 A lot of protocols make use of Message Authentication Codes.

-I hope this module has provided you with the basic knowledge needed for Message Authentication Code (MAC) and have known about its types.
+I hope this module has provided you with the basic knowledge needed for Message Authentication Code (MAC) in Cryptography and have known about its types.
 You can visit our website, for a more informative module like this.